-Of course Kamen Rider Gaim will not be in the Wizard Movie: Haruto and Koyomi are going to be in a whole-other dimension, so it would only result in unwanted Fridge Logic if the newest Kamen Rider, who is most certainly NOT a magician in any sort of way, managed to somehow get into Magic Land!
+Why didn't Kamen Rider Gaim appear in the Wizard summer movie?
+Because Haruto and Koyomi spend the majority of the film in a whole-other dimension.
+Basically, this would only result in unwanted Fridge Logic as to how exactly the newest Kamen Rider (who is most certainly NOT a magician in any sort of way) managed to somehow get into Magic Land.

 Phoenix was rather easily taken out in the The Movie because the movie version had probably been killed once previously at most if the Mages got really lucky/he got in Orma's way.
 This Phoenix was at the same level he was at during his second encounter with Wizard.

 Wiseman uses Medusa as his right hand, while Fueki has Mayu.
 Gremlin and Sora are basically foils to Haruto seems he was playing both sides the same.

 Makes even more sense when you consider both sides have someone that the leader considers a liability/doesn't really like.
 Nitoh for Fueki, Phoenix for Wiseman.